 Yantras have another huge significance.
 Just like there is water that runs on the ground.
 It can be controlled and directed using a dam.
 But if the water has entered into the ground, to use one needs to employ powerful motors to lift it.
 Similarly, our minds have grown so much engrossed in the material external world of the senses that the dam of detachment and vairagya is often insufficient to direct it back to the inner path.
 To lift such a mind from the dark abyss of materialism to the lofty heights of pure, pristine existence, the sages devised yantras (which means powerful machines/tools).

 To conclude, we would only like to say that indeed this human birth and body is very rare; so rare that even the devas yearn to be given this human birth –which is a golden chance to ascend to the highest peaks of existence.
 The progress in the higher realms is slower.
-It is important that we use all our muscle, might and mind in our work but put all our faith only in God.
-For example, say you are ill and need to take a medicine.
-Do take it but keep your trust in God who is going to draw the essence of that medicine into the body and make its do its rightful work.
+We must use all our muscle, might, and mind in our work and put all our faith only in God.
+For example, say you are ill and need to take medicine.
+Do take it but keep your trust in God who is going to draw the essence of that medicine into the body and make it do its rightful work.
 In this way, both welfare here and hereafter will be ours.
 The worldly works will find success and simultaneously the mind will be satisfied and content.
 Otherwise, if we forget to put our trust in the right place, we might earn lots of money, but simultaneously we will also earn loads of ego that will ruin all our peace of mind.